 A prosthodontist is a dentist who has undergone additional training beyond dental school to specialize in the esthetic restoration and replacement of teeth.
 With significant education and experience, Dr. Nawrocki provides patients with advanced dental implant care among other important services.

 Prompt attention following a dental emergency can mean the difference in saving the injured tooth or not.
-For that reason, Brown & Nawrocki Restorative & Cosmetic Dentistry provides urgent dental care as needed.
-Contact our office as soon as you or a loved one experience an oral injury, and we will schedule an appointment as soon as is necessary given your situation.
+For that reason, Brown & Nawrocki Restorative and Cosmetic Dentistry provides urgent dental care as needed.
+Contact our office as soon as you or a loved one experiences an oral injury, and we will schedule an appointment as soon as is necessary given your situation.